 Dr. Mike is an early childhood consultant, curriculum writer, and recording artist.
-He provides professional development for school districts (PreK - 3rd grade), Head Start programs, childcare agencies and also keynotes and presents at national early childhood conferences.
+He provides professional development for school districts (pre-kinder, kindergarten, and special education), Head Start programs, childcare agencies and also keynotes and presents at national early childhood conferences.
 Dr. Mike’s successful "Sing to Read" literacy resource has led to a rapid increase of popularity and demand for training and keynoting.
 Dr. Mike's goal is to raise the professional competence of early childhood educators, to strengthen the quality of program services, and to achieve positive outcomes for ALL children in early childhood classrooms through meaningful learning in a multi-sensory approach.

 Dr. Mike’s “Sing to Read” program which develops critical early reading skills (print, phonological and phonemic awareness, fluency, prosody, sight word recognition, and vocabulary development) through poster cards, pocket chart phrases / words, and traditional children songs (ie. Wheels on the Bus, Miss Mary Mack, Five Little Monkeys).
 "Sing to Read" is being enthusiastically embraced due to its contemporary musical arrangements (Hip-Hop, Rock, Reggae, and Latin rhythms) and kinesthetic approach which young children find exciting and motivating.
 This multi-sensory approach engages them in meaningful literacy experiences while developing critical reading skills.
 Furthermore, the Center for Applied Linguistics and University of California at Berkeley have stated that this methodology of singable books is one of the best ways to develop English proficiency in newcomers (ELL) students.